 Patches Celebrating National Little League Month

-There is a reason baseball is America's favorite pastime.
-The game has a history dating back to the Revolutionary War, when the Continental Army played an early version of the game.
-There has been a type of youth league baseball as long as there has been baseball.September is a time to celebrate the game, its history, and the young players around the country, and it's National Little League Month.
+Baseball has long been the Great American Pastime.
+The game has a history dating back to the Revolutionary War, when the Continental Army played an early version.
+Some type of youth league baseball also has existed for as long as baseball itself.
+September is National Little League Month, a time to celebrate the game, its history, and the young players around the world.

 Baseball in the United States was derived from the British game of cricket, while the rules began taking shape at the same time.
 During the Civil War, soldiers played baseball to pass the time, which helped to introduce the sport to the rest of the country.

 There is a myth that a career United States Army officer named Abner Doubleday invented the game.
 He is widely known as the supposed inventor of the game of baseball, but there is evidence to dispute this claim.
-Doubleday supposedly invented the game in a cow pasture in Cooperstown, New York, in 1839.
+Doubleday allegedly invented the game in a cow pasture in Cooperstown, New York, in 1839.

-Despite the lack of evidence proving that Doubleday invented the game, Cooperstown, New York, became the new home of the National Baseball Hall of Fame and Museum in 1937.
+Despite the lack of evidence proving that Doubleday invented the game, Cooperstown, New York, became the home of the National Baseball Hall of Fame and Museum in 1937.
 Today we look at the history of youth league baseball, baseball patches, and how to celebrate National Little League Month.

 History of Little League Baseball